svermeulen/vim-subversive/README.md

 After that we move to the `Foo` part of `AddFoo` and execute `<leader>seie` and once again enter `Bar`.
 Then finally do the same for the fully capitalized `FOOS`.

+Note that if you are using neovim you can enable the `inccommand` option to get a real time preview of the replacement as you're typing it.

 ### Custom Text Objects

 Note that to really take advantage of these mappings, it is helpful to add custom text objects in addition to just the built-in ones like current paragraph (`ip`), current sentence (`is`), or current line (`_`).
 Custom text objects such as current indent level, current method, current class, entire buffer, current scroll page, etc. can all help a lot here.